Thy-GoD/Thy_GoD_Docker/README.md

 **Update on IPv6**:

-Alright, I've tried to setup ipv6 on my docker container for ages and it's just never working.
-If any of you reading this bother to help me, it's be wonderful.
-What I've discovered is that dhcpv6 does not work at all, and pretender doesn't work while <br>
-inside a docker container for god knows what reason.

-**Update 2 on IPv6**:

 Good news!
 Turns out I wasn't crazy and the main problem was that docker by nature does not forward<br>
 multicast traffic, what does this mean?
 LLMNR and DHCPv6 rely on multicast, hence they don't work.
 My solution was found when I stumbled upon a github issue thread on moby (docker networking)<br>